ImaginationSydney/cuda-nginx-php56/README.md

 ### Notes
 Note that PHP-FPM has been configured to pass through environment variables when starting the container using the ``clear_env = no`` flag within the ``/etc/php5/fpm/pool.d/www.conf`` file.

+Added to this repo are the cuda dependencies for running GPU workloads.
+Also note that the neural-style source repository as added here as a submodule.

+Remember if you want the latest changes to the neural-style repo, sync the submodule here.

+``git submodule sync``